rohitpalyekar/AndroidQRcode/README.md

 # AndroidQRcode

-The Demo Image of QR code is provided in Project "qrcode".
+The QR code Demo Image  "qrcode.png" is provided in Project.

 Json String as:
 {